Babylon Health: Services

-Babylon Health provides health care services through either its website or iOS and Android mobile applications.
-This is funded through a subscription-based model, pay-as-you-go payments, centrally funded initiatives like NHS or as part of health insurance packages.

-Users can send questions or photos to the company's team of health care professionals (which includes doctors, nurses, and therapists) in a manner similar to a text message.
-Alternatively, users can hold video messaging consultations with a clinician to answer questions about common medical topics such as fever, sore throat, allergies, skin irritations, and colds.
-This service also allows users to receive referrals to health specialists, have drug prescriptions mailed to the user or sent to a pharmacy or to consult with therapists to discuss topics such as depression and anxiety.
-In situations where a physical examination is required users can book health exams with a limited number of facilities in London, and nurse appointments are limited to one location.
+Babylon Health provided health care services through its website, iOS and Android mobile applications.
+Users could send questions or photos to the company's team of health care professionals (which included doctors, nurses, and therapists) in a manner similar to a text message, or hold video messaging consultations with a clinician.
+In situations where a physical examination was required users could book health exams with a limited number of facilities in London.

-In addition to the direct healthcare services, users can access various health monitoring tools such as an activity tracker, order home blood-test kits and review general lifestyle and fitness questions.
+In addition to the direct healthcare services, users could access various health monitoring tools such as an activity tracker, order home blood-test kits and review general lifestyle and fitness questions.

 Operations

 Canada

-In September 2018, Babylon formed a partnership with the Canadian digital solutions company Telus Health to deliver Healthcare services in Canada.
+In September 2018, Babylon formed a partnership with the Canadian digital solutions company Telus Health to provide its services in Canada.
 In 2021, Babylon stopped providing clinical healthcare services in Canada and entered into a software licensing deal with Telus.

 Rwanda

 In September 2016, Babylon Health launched in Rwanda as Babyl, in partnership with the Bill and Melinda Gates Foundation.
 Rwanda was the first country outside of the UK to acquire Babylon Health's services.
 By May 2018, Babyl was reported to have 2 million members, covering roughly 30% of Rwanda's adult population.

-In 2018 Babylon launched their artificially intelligent chatbot in Rwanda.
-At the time of launch, the Babylon AI system did not include some common diseases relevant to Rwanda such as tuberculosis or Malaria.
+In 2018 Babylon launched their AI chatbot in Rwanda.
+At the time of launch, the Babylon AI system did not include some common diseases relevant to Rwanda such as tuberculosis or malaria.

 In January 2020, Babylon Health reported 1 million completed consultations in Rwanda.
-In March 2020, the company signed a 10-year partnership with the Rwandan government, agreeing to roll out Babyl to all Rwandans over the age of 12 through the government's community-based health insurance scheme, Mutuelle de Santé.
+In March 2020, the company signed a 10-year partnership with the Rwandan government, agreeing to roll out Babyl to all Rwandans over the age of 12 through Mutuelle de Santé.

 United Kingdom

-In the UK, Babylon Healthcare Services Ltd provides services via private subscription, pay-as-you-go and through the private medical insurer Bupa from 2013.
+In the UK, Babylon Health provided services via private subscription, pay-as-you-go, and through the private medical insurer Bupa from 2013.